superbrothers/kubernetes-docs/kubectl_top.md

  The top command allows you to see the resource consumption for nodes or pods.

- This command requires Heapster to be correctly configured and working on the server.
+ This command requires Metrics Server to be correctly configured and working on the server.

 ```
 kubectl top [flags]